 Program of Study

-1. Fall Semester Paper: Each student is assigned to work with one faculty member from the Department of Psychology.
+- Fall Semester Paper: With help from the department, and by talking to faculty and researching faculty web pages, students find an advisor from the Department of Psychology.
 The primary purpose of the fall paper is for students to practice how to formulate a question and to query the literature.
 The format of the fall report is flexible and depends on discussion between student and advisor.
 In one common format, the student finds a topic of personal interest that overlaps the advisor’s expertise.
 The student then researches the topic, finds relevant scientific papers, and writes a review of those papers, including the student’s own critical analysis and interpretation.
 In another common format, the student joins a research group, working with the advisor and graduate students on experiments.
 In this case, the fall paper contains an introduction that reviews the literature, a methods section describing the experimental procedures, a results section describing any results obtained by the end of the semester, and a discussion describing possible outcomes and interpretations.
-The fall paper is typically 15 to 20 pages and is graded by the student’s advisor.
+The fall paper is typically 10 to 20 pages and is graded by the student’s advisor.

-- Spring Semester Paper: With help from the department, and by talking to faculty and researching faculty web pages, students find a faculty advisor whose interests overlap their own.
+- Spring Semester Paper: Students may remain with the same advisor from the fall semester, or find a different advisor whose interests overlap their own.
 The primary purpose of the spring paper is to prepare students for a thesis by having them formulate an original idea and embody it in a paper.
 The format is flexible and depends on discussions between student and advisor.
 In one common format, students write a theoretical piece that proposes a thesis idea and uses creative exploration of the literature to explore the idea.
 In another common format, students write a research proposal.
 The proposal can in some cases lay the groundwork for the senior thesis, but this is not required.
-The paper typically includes a comprehensive review of the relevant literature, a statement of a specific scientific question, a description of the proposed methods, and a discussion of the possible outcomes and interpretations.
-In another common format, students perform the proposed experiments and include data in the spring paper.
-A second adviser, serving as a reader, will be assigned for the spring semester.
-Second advisers are usually from the Department of Psychology.
-Advisers from other departments will be considered only after the student has obtained permission from the primary adviser, the departmental representative in psychology, and the potential second adviser.
-Then the student must submit written notification to the Undergraduate Administrator indicating the name and department of the second adviser.
+The proposal typically includes a comprehensive review of the relevant literature, a statement of a specific scientific question, a description of the proposed methods, and a discussion of the possible outcomes and interpretations.
+In a third common format, students perform the proposed experiments and include data in the spring paper.
+The spring paper is typically 20 to 40 pages and is graded by the student’s advisor and by a second reader that is assigned from the department.
+The two grades are averaged.

 Senior Departmental Examination